0xadri/mkdocs/docs/api.md

 ## Project Datastore API

 The project data store holds the data relating to projects.
 The API is split into a public API and a non public API.
-The public API requests do not require cryptographic signatures, while all other requests must be signed and adher to the capabilities that have been granted to the signer.
+The public API requests do not require cryptographic signatures, while all other requests must be signed and adhere to the capabilities that have been granted to the signer.

 ### Public API